BigBadE/Raven-Language/docs/contributing.md

 The repository follows the Rust style, with:
 - snake_case method, file, variable, and folder names
 - CamelCase structure names
+- All unsafe code must have a SAFETY comment above them

 When in doubt, follow the established code style found in the source.